 Stop overeating is an easy way to lose weight without dieting or exercising.
-It’s based on the idea that if you eat less than you burn off, you will lose weight.
+It’s based on the idea that you will lose weight if you eat less than you burn off.

 Overeating vs. Eating Disorder

-It is commonly accepted that people who binge eat are not in control of their eating habits.
+It is commonly accepted that people who binge eat do not control their eating habits.
 However, overeating and binge eating can have very different meanings for different people.
-Some people may struggle with restricting food and gaining control over their calorie intake, while others focus on gaining control over boring or ritualized behaviors that control their eating.
-It is important to recognize the differences in your eating style to communicate with your doctor when necessary.
+Some people may struggle with restricting food and maintaining their calorie intake, while others focus on gaining control over boring or ritualized behaviors that control their eating.
+It is essential to recognize the differences in your eating style to communicate with your doctor when necessary.

 What is Overeating?

 Overeating is defined as an eating pattern characterized by the consumption of a large amount of food.
-Overeating can be a symptom of binge eating disorder, but it may also occur in the absence of other symptoms.
+Overeating can be a symptom of binge eating disorder but may also occur without other symptoms.
 In many cases, emotional upsets will trigger uncontrollable bouts of overeating, and this cycle can go on for years without being treated properly.

 This eating disorder is usually seen in people who are obese and those who have poor eating habits.

 Overeating is a common problem among people of all ages and backgrounds.
-It can lead to several negative health consequences of which you might not even be aware.
-Many people are clueless that overeating can lead to an increased risk of serious health problems such as heart disease, stroke, and diabetes.
+It can lead to several negative health consequences you might not even be aware of.
+Many people are clueless that overeating can increase the risk of serious health problems such as heart disease, stroke, and diabetes.
 This post will teach you what causes overeating and the best ways to prevent you from overeating.

 What Causes Overeating?